-- · public offerings and private placements of equity and debt securities,

-- · equipment lease financing,
+- equipment lease financing,

 - facility leases,

-- collaborative and other research and development agreements (including licenses and options for licenses)
+- collaborative and other research and development agreements (including licenses and options for licenses),

-- research grants and
+- · research grants and

 - interest income.

 In addition, we have attempted to contain costs and reduce cash flow requirements by renting scientific equipment and facilities, contracting with other parties to conduct certain research and development and using consultants.
 We expect to incur additional expenses, potentially resulting in significant losses, as we continue to pursue our research and development activities and undertake additional preclinical studies and clinical trials of compounds which have been or may be discovered.
 We also expect to incur substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims.